marklogic-community/marklogic-spring-batch/README.md

 # What are the main features of MarkLogic Spring Batch?
 * Provide custom ItemReaders, ItemProcessors, ItemWriters, and tasklets for writing custom MarkLogic batch processing jobs.
+* Mitigate the risk of the Spring Batch learning curve by providing examples of creating your own custom batch processing job
 * Persist the metadata of any JobExecution with a MarkLogic [JobRepository](http://docs.spring.io/spring-batch/trunk/reference/html/domain.html#domainJobRepository)
 * Execute one of many generic MarkLogic batch processing jobs for importing, transforming, and exporting data in a MarkLogic database
-* Mitigate the risk of the Spring Batch learning curve by providing examples of creating your own custom batch processing job

 # How do I build a custom MarkLogic batch processing job?

-The [examples directory](https://github.com/sastafford/marklogic-spring-batch/tree/master/examples) provides examples of MarkLogic batch processing jobs.
+The [examples directory](https://github.com/sastafford/marklogic-spring-batch/tree/master/examples) provides different examples of MarkLogic batch processing jobs.
 Each example is setup to be deployed as a command line utility.
-The [base job](https://github.com/sastafford/marklogic-spring-batch/tree/master/examples/base) provides a template for creating a custom import batch processing job.
+The [base job example](https://github.com/sastafford/marklogic-spring-batch/tree/master/examples/base) is a bare bones Spring configuration template for creating a custom ingest batch processing job.

 ## Import the MSB jars
 Create a build.gradle file to import the MarkLogic Spring Batch (MSB) jars.
 Use the [latest version](https://github.com/sastafford/marklogic-spring-batch/releases) of the MSB jars.